openhab/openhab1-addons/bundles/binding/org.openhab.binding.serial/README.md

 * `<baudrate>` is the baud rate of the port.
 Backward compatibility is given; if no baud rate is specified  the serial binding defaults to 9600 baud.
 * `REGEX(<regular expression>)` allows parsing for special strings or numbers in the serial stream.
 This is based on the [RegEx Service](https://github.com/openhab/openhab1-addons/wiki/Transformations#regex-transformation-service).
 This is optional.
 * `BASE64` enables the Base64 mode.
 With this mode all data received on the serial port is saved in Base64 format.
 In this mode also all data that is sent to the serial port has to be Base64 encoded.
 (This was implemented because some serial devices are using bytes that are not supported by the REST interface).
+* `ON(<On string>),OFF(<Off string>)` if used with conjunction to Switch this mapping will send specific commands to serial port and also match a serial command to specific ON/OFF state.
+This way you don't have to use a rule to send a command to serial

 Base64 can be decoded in the rules by importing `javax.xml.bind.DatatypeConverter` and then decoding the value like this: